aahsnr-configs/emacs/notes/snippetsv2.md

   :config
   ;; --- Add Personal Snippets Directory ---
   ;; This adds your custom directory to yasnippet's search path.
-  ;; We use `add-to-list` in the `:config` block to ensure we append our ;; directory without overwriting the default paths, which yasnippet ;; uses to find the `yasnippet-snippets` collection automatically.
+  ;; By using `add-to-list` in the `:config` block, we ensure our directory ;; is appended without overwriting the default paths that `yasnippet` ;; uses to find the `yasnippet-snippets` collection automatically.
   (add-to-list 'yas-snippet-dirs my/snippets-directory)

-  ;; --- Integration with Corfu/Cape ---
-  ;; This is crucial.
-It prevents Yasnippet from trying to expand on its own, ;; letting the Cape backend handle the completion and expansion.
-  (yas-set-trigger-key-for-major-mode 'text-mode nil)

-  ;; --- Keybinding Setup ---
-  ;; When a snippet is active, TAB should only jump between fields.
-  ;; This prevents conflicts and ensures predictable behavior.
-  (define-key yas-minor-mode-map (kbd "<tab>") nil) (define-key yas-minor-mode-map (kbd "TAB") #'yas-next-field-or-maybe-expand) (define-key yas-minor-mode-map (kbd "<backtab>") #'yas-previous-field)

   ;; --- Robust, Save-Based Automatic Snippet Reloading ---
-  ;; This function reloads snippets automatically whenever a snippet file is saved.
+  ;; This function reloads snippets automatically whenever a snippet file is saved, ;; ensuring your collection is always up-to-date without manual intervention.
   (defun ar/yas-reload-snippets-on-save ()
     "Reload all snippets if a snippet file is being saved."
     (when (string-prefix-p my/snippets-directory (buffer-file-name))